ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 ### Ontology curation

 For ontologised fields, wranglers need to assign an ontology term that best suits the text provided by the contributor.
 The ontologised fields must be present within the latest version of the HCAO and meet the graph restriction present in the schema.
-The ontology filler tool can help with this process, but should be reviewed once complete.
+The [ontology filler tool](https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/master/src/fill_ontologies.py) can help with this process, but should be reviewed once complete.

+If a wrangler cannot find an accurate ontology term and believes a term should be added to the relevant ontology, they should follow the [Request ontology terms SOP](request_ontology_terms).

 ### General metadata curation tips